Share

 Why invest in Gold ETFs?

-Many consider gold to have safe haven status, which means that they expect the price to go up or at least be stable during periods of economic downturns or instability.
-The gold metal itself is still seen as a physical store of value, in contrast to most financial securities and paper money.
-Gold is often characterised as one of the best hedges against inflation and other negative macroeconomic trends, so it can be viewed as a way to diversify your investment portfolio beyond traditional equities.
+Many consider gold to have safe haven status, meaning they expect the price to go up or at least be stable during periods of economic downturns or instability.
+The gold metal itself is still seen as a physical store of value, unlike most financial securities and paper money.
+It's often characterised as a hedge against inflation and other negative macroeconomic trends, so it can be viewed as a way to diversify your investment portfolio beyond traditional equities.

 Gold ETFs in Australia FAQs

-In terms of mining companies, gold is the most commonly searched for metal and the ASX has multiple firms across various stages of development.
+In terms of mining companies, gold is the most commonly searched for metal.
+The ASX has multiple firms across various stages of development.
 Some of the major producers include firms like Northern Star Resources ($NST), Evolution Mining ($EVN) and Perseus Mining ($PRU).
-A takeover bid from global giant Newmont ($NEM) for ASX's largest gold miner by market cap, Newcrest Mining ($NCM), is currently being assessed.
-Check out our list for more ASX gold stocks.

-The value of gold ETFs are also indicated in real time by stock exchanges and investment platforms should indicate trading fees.
-The value of a transaction of a physical gold bar might be affected by its individual circumstances and could result in a greater difference to the gold price compared to ETF returns after subtracting management fees.
+The value of gold ETFs is also indicated in real time by stock exchanges and investment platforms.
+The value of the transaction of a physical gold bar might be affected by its circumstances and could result in a greater difference to the gold price compared to ETF returns after subtracting management fees.

 Related